 You may be asked to back into a space that is to the right rear of your vehicle.
-You will drive straight forward and back your vehicle into that space without striking the side or rear boundaries marked by cones.
+You are to back into that space without striking the side or rear boundaries marked by cones.
 You must place your vehicle completely into the space.
 (See Figure 12.2)